What is Trileptal?

 Before taking this medicine

-You should not take Trileptal if you are allergic to oxcarbazepine.
+You should not take Trileptal if you are allergic to oxcarbazepine or eslicarbazepine.

-Some young people have thoughts about suicide when first taking an antidepressant.
-Your doctor will need to check your progress at regular visits while you are using Trileptal.
+Some people have thoughts about suicide while taking oxcarbazepine.
+Your doctor will need to check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

-FDA pregnancy category C. Do not start or stop taking Trileptal during pregnancy without your doctor's advice.
+Do not start or stop taking Trileptal during pregnancy without your doctor's advice.
 Having a seizure during pregnancy could harm both mother and baby.
-Tell your doctor right away if you become pregnant while taking Trileptal for seizures.
+Tell your doctor right away if you become pregnant while taking oxcarbazepine for seizures.

 How should I take Trileptal?

 Take Trileptal exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.
+Use the medicine exactly as directed.

 Give the liquid directly from the oral syringe, or mix the medicine with a small glass of water.
 After using the syringe, rinse it with water and allow it to air dry.

-You may take the Trileptal oral liquid or tablet with or without food.
+You may take the Trileptal oral liquid or tablets with or without food.

 Seizures are often treated with a combination of drugs.
 Use all medications as directed by your doctor.
 Read the medication guide or patient instructions provided with each medication.
 Do not change your doses or medication schedule without your doctor's advice.